mr-panta/gactus/README.md

 ## Installation

-To apply Gactus to your application, there are two parts you need to install in your system.
+To apply Gactus to your system, there are two parts you need to install in your system.
 First, **Gactus Core** is the part that provides HTTP communication for clients, contains service registries, and redirects HTTP request to other services.
 Second, **Gactus Service** is the part that contains all business logic, communicates with other Gactus Services and Gactus Core.

 ![General system diagram with Gactus](https://raw.githubusercontent.com/mr-panta/gactus/feature/init/doc/gactus.png?raw=true)